 Localizing with the Transifex Client

-📝Note: Before getting started, be sure to check which file format you need your translations to be in.
+📝Note: Before getting started, check which file format you need your translations in.
 See the File Formats section for the complete list of supported formats.

-In order to run the Transifex Client from Jenkins, you will need to set up the Execute shell task.
+To run the Transifex Client from Jenkins, you must set up the Execute shell task.

 The source file will be the foundation for setting up the Transifex Client, which lets you send and receive files over Transifex's REST API.
-In order to set up your Transifex Client configuration, you first need a project in Transifex and the Transifex Client installed.
+To set up your Transifex Client configuration, you first need a project in Transifex, and the Transifex Client installed.

 $ git clone http://git.example.com/git/myapp.git